Bryan-Project/SimpleCalculator/README.md

 # SimpleCalculator
+This is my first python project.
-This is a simple Calculatior with Python Tkinter GUI.
+A simple calculator with python Tkinter GUI.
+I converted it as a exe file with pyinstaller(in the dist file).